tanushaggarwal/DataVoid/LINKEDIN_POST.md

 2. **Feedback** - What's missing?
 What would make this essential for you?
 3. **Feature Requests** - What would you add?

-**The goal:** Make PrivacyBlitz the go-to tool for reclaiming your digital privacy.
+**The goal:** Make DataVoid the go-to tool for reclaiming your digital privacy.

 **Launching end of 2024.** Help us make it perfect! ⚡